<< <%SKIN-STRTRANS-SYNTOC%> >>

 This third option allows you to follow the instructions below, which assume you are restoring a backup file where the OrganizationName part does match your current database's filename.

-If you are viewing a backup file in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Restore to ACCOUNTS" from the popup menu).
-That will then start ACCOUNTS, and prompt you to confirm that you want to restore the backup file.
+If you are viewing a backup file in My Computer, Computer, Windows Explorer, or as an attachment in an email program, you can double-click on the file (or right-click and pick "Open" or "Restore to ACCOUNTS" from the popup menu).
+That will then start ACCOUNTS, or activate it if it's already running, and prompt you to confirm that you want to restore the backup file.

 Note: If you are restoring from an attachment in an email program such as Outlook, when ACCOUNTS prompts for whether to restore the file, the filename may have been modified somewhat.
 That is normally not a problem - you can restore it anyways.